-At MPW there is always a trained first aider on hand - please go to reception or the sick bay (91.G2).
+At MPW there is always our College Nurse and a trained first aider on hand - please go to reception or the sick bay (91.G2).
 A first aider will be assigned to you to assess your needs and take necessary, appropriate action.